Tales of mirth, imagination, and mayhem.

 A Day for Bones, Howard County Mystery #4 is in the works!

-The Belt is my first episodic publication on Kindle Vella.
-Read the first three episodes free.
+The Belt is available on Kindle Vella.
+Read Vella stories on the Amazon website or the Amazon app for IOS.
+The first three episodes free.
 After that, buy tokens from Amazon to unlock additional episodes.
-New Vella users can get 200 free tokens.
+New Vella users get 200 free tokens.
 Additional tokens can be bought in bundles, starting at $1.99 for 200 tokens.
-To unlock an episode, you spend 1 token per 100 words.
-Episodes can run from 600 to 5,000 words (costing 6 to 50 tokens).
-Episodes of The Belt are typically between 2,500 and 3,500 words (25 to 35 tokens).
+Episodes of The Belt typically cost about 30 tokens.

 Here are a few of my short stories from Medium.com.
 I’m giving these to you free of charge.
 (Medium charges $5/month for unlimited access.)
 Story Corner subscribers receive more of these every month, so be sure to sign up.
 Plus, you’ll get a free gift just for subscribing.